chimera-linux/cports/Packaging.md

 package, it is perfectly acceptable to have `libfoo-devel` alongside `foo-devel`.

+Static libraries should go in `-static` packages in nearly all cases.
+In specific cases, they will go in `-devel`.

 In general, things packaging libraries should always have a `devel` package of some sort, except in specific rare cases where this does not make sense (e.g. development toolchains, where the primary package